tomjoht/tomjoht.github.io/_posts/2022/9/2022-09-10-newport-deep-work.md

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/social-media-destroying-focus.jpg" alt="Social media can destroy your focus" /><figcaption>Social media can disrupt your focus, training your brain to naturally drift toward shallow, fragmented thinking.
 Staying in this mode too long can make it difficult to sustain your focus when you actually want to get lost in deep work.</figcaption></figure>

 But really, I think the key to productivity is to devote 90-minute distraction-free sessions during your day.
-If you can accomplish these focus sessions, what you do outside of those focus blocks, such as interact with social media, doesn't seem too harmful to me.
+If you can accomplish these focus sessions, what you do outside of those focus blocks, such as interacting with social media, doesn't seem too harmful to me.
 Newport does caution: "Spend enough time in a state of frenetic shallowness and you *permanently* reduce your capacity to perform deep work" (7).
 Again, I don't think social media *permanently* rewires our brains.
 But it might take some re-training to break free of the constant scrolling and skimming habits.

 ## Dealing with email